jfangmeier/blogdown-site/content/post/2022-02-12-introducing-the-claimsdb-package-for-teaching-and-learning/index.markdown

 ## # ... with more rows
 ```

 Then we join the aggregated cost data to the beneficiary table.
-This is necessary because the "pde" table does not include beneficiaries who didn't use any prescription drugs.
+This is necessary because the *pde* table does not include beneficiaries who didn't use any prescription drugs.
 After joining the table we reassign missing cost data to zero for those beneficiaries with no utilization.
-We can then use `collect()` to bring the results into a local dataframe.
+We can then use `collect()` to retrieve the results as a local dataframe.

 ```r